 No Bundibugyo virus Ebola cases in New Jersey

 If you are anxious and overthinking that Ebola will spread in New Jersey, you must be calm because there are no cases yet as of this writing.
+New Jersey authorities are already banning Democratic Republic of Congo, Uganda, or South Sudan visitors temporarily to prevent spread.

 No Bundibugyo virus Ebola cases in New Jersey